tmtsoftware/esw-web-app-example/backend/README.md

 interface name.
 For example, `en0`.
 See the CSW documentation on [Network Topology](http://tmtsoftware.github.io/csw/deployment/network-topology.html) for more information.

 To start the app, run:
-`sbt "run start"`
+`sbt "run start -p 8084"`
-This will start the app with default port 8084.
+This will start the app on port 8084.

 If you want to start the app at custom port, run `sbt "run start -p <port number>`